justinyaodu/caketype/README.md

 //   Property "lovesCake": Property is not declared in type and excess properties are not allowed.
 ```

-This is often a good approach when validating parsed JSON objects.
+This can be useful for validating parsed JSON values.

 ### Inferring TypeScript Types from Cakes